codedayafternoon/filteringmechanism/README.md

 singleTextValues.add("y");
 singleTextValues.add("z");
 MockSingleTextFilter singleText1 = new MockSingleTextFilter(1, "f1", this.notifier, singleTextValues);
-singleText1.SetDefaultValue("q"); // there is no such value in list Assert.assertEquals("x", singleText1.GetSelectedValue());
+singleText1.SetDefaultValue("q"); // there is no such value in list, so do nothing.
+Assert.assertEquals("x", singleText1.GetSelectedValue());
 singleText1.SetDefaultValue("x");
 Assert.assertEquals("x", singleText1.GetSelectedValue());